 In order to avoid issues with documentation, we ask you to send your proof as early as possible, and no later than Oct.
-13. For your privacy, we will not keep facsimiles of your documentation, but rather we will mark next to your name that we verified your proof.
+13. For your privacy, we will not keep copies of your documentation, but rather we will mark next to your name that we verified your proof.

 Meet the Staff

-Latishya Steele returns as our Mistress of the Computer, our Granter of Requests, our Voice Upon the Microphone — in other words, our incomparable DJ.
+Her Excellency, Latishya Steele, PhD, returns as our Mistress of the Computer, our Granter of Requests, our Voice Upon the Microphone — in other words, our incomparable DJ and assistant director.
 She will keep you on your feet all night long — and well into the morning!
-Latishya started her dancing career in Boston and Chicago, and she is now one of the leaders of the Nirkoda Le'Chayim session in Northern California, where she showcases her incredibly deep repertoire and a talent for keeping the party going.
+Latishya started her dancing career in Boston and Chicago, and she is now one of the leaders of the Nirkoda Le'Chayim session in Northern California, where she showcases her incredibly deep repertoire and talent for keeping the party going.

 Aaron Alpert is your camp director and host for the weekend.
 His main job is to ensure that you're having an awesome time!
 A second-generation dancer, he was dancing before he could walk.
 He started teaching in 2007 at the UC Berkeley DeCal class, and then started branching out to the other Bay Area dance events.
-Today, he runs Nirkoda Le'Chayim every Thursday in Palo Alto.
+Today, he runs Nirkoda Le'Chayim with Latishya every Thursday in Palo Alto.
 Let him know if there's anything that can make your camp experience better.